TormodLandet/Ocellaris/documentation/user_guide/input/initial_conditions.rst

 Initial conditions
 ==================

-In the lid driven cavity test case both the velocity and the pressure fields start from zero, so no initial values need to be given.
+Specify initial conditions for the simulation.
+You can give initial conditions for the previous time step and the one before that if you want to start with a higher order time stepping scheme.
 The following is an example of how to specify initial values for the Taylor-Green vortex on a 2D square with side lengths equal to 2.0:

 .. code-block:: yaml